How (and Why) to Obfuscate Source Code

 Using multiple tactics to thoroughly obfuscate source code and refreshing obfuscation regularly will protect your startup’s IP from the majority of potential hacks.

-However, no security measure can guarantee your startup’s safety, which is why it’s important to complement your cybersecurity precautions with comprehensive tech insurance that should include cyber liability, tech errors & omissions, and commercial crime insurance in order to protect your tech startup from all possible forms of cyberattacks.
+However, no security measure can guarantee your startup’s safety, which is why it’s important to complement your cybersecurity precautions with comprehensive tech insurance that should include cyber liability, tech errors & omissions, and commercial crime insurance to protect your tech startup from all possible forms of cyberattacks.

 By pairing your programmer’s attack prevention efforts with protection against a worst-case scenario, you’ll be able to keep your company safe no matter what happens.